|

 single default usage type based on the size of the file

 system to be created.
-If the file system size is less
+If the file system size is less than

-to 3 but less than 512 megabytes, mke2fs(8) will use the
+less than 512 megabytes, mke2fs(8) will use the file system

-terabytes, mke2fs(8) will use the file system type big.
+will use the file system type big.
+If the file system size

-If the file system size is greater than or equal to 16
+is greater than or equal to 16 terabytes, mke2fs(8) will

-Otherwise, mke2fs(8) will use the default file system type
+use the default file system type default.

 -U UUID